GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-03_datetime.md

 ## [1] "POSIXlt" "POSIXt"
 ```
 This function is faster than `as.POSIXlt` if the time format
-is supplied the ISO way.
+is supplied in the ISO way.
 Otherwise (and maybe even in this case), just forget
 about it.

 Aside from theory, a pratical difference between the POSIXct and POSIXlt class